Percolation of worms: Percolation of worms using multi-scale recursion

 Given some $y \in 10 \cdot R \cdot \Z^d$ and a set $H \subseteq \mathbb{Z}^d$ (where in later applications $H$ will be a realization of the seed set in a good box indexed by some $y' \in 10 \cdot R \cdot \Z^d $ satisfying $|y-y'|=10 \cdot R$), let us define the subset $B[y,H] \subseteq \widetilde{W}$ of worms by

 In words: a worm $w \in B[y]$ belongs to $B[y,H]$ if it hits $H$ in at most $\beta R^2$ steps and after that it returns to $\ball(y, R)$ in at most $\beta R^2$ steps, and therefore it still has at least $R^2$ more steps to spare after hitting $\ball(y, R)$, since by \eqref{def_B_y_package_worms} the length of $w$ is at least $\beta R^2+\beta R^2+R^2$.
 This final segment of $w$ of length $R^2$ will serve as a nucleus that will later be fattened with the aim of producing a seed with big enough capacity in the box indexed by $y$.
+Also note that $B[y,H]$ contains worms that start in the vicinity of $y$, hit the target $H$ and then return to the vicinity of $y$ again (just like a boomerang).

 Our next lemma provides us with conditions under which $\widehat{\mathcal{X}}\mathds{1}[ B[y,H]]$ is non-empty with high enough probability.

 \begin{lemma}[Target shooting with a boomerang] There exist $s > 0$ and $\beta \in \N$ such that for every $R \in \N$, $y \in \mathbb{Z}^d$ and every $H \subseteq \ball(y, 13 R)$ satisfying